 Content organization matters a lot in Sitecore development, and though it's straightforward to move things around after the fact, it is a pain if you have live content that has been indexed, and it's not worth the hassle of dealing with redirect rules if instead you just put the effort to get it right the first time.

-By default when you install Sitecore, you simple see a home item under the Content node.
+By default when you install Sitecore, you only see a home item under the Content node.
 I generally recommend deleting that node and creating a structure that makes sense and can scale easily to meet you requirements now and in the future.
 Sure, you'll need to adjust the Sites configuration ( use a custom include config file ), but it will be more convenient in the long run to manage.